Driving While Intoxicated

 Texas Alcoholic Beverage Commission (TABC) – The agency regulates the entire phase of the alcoholic beverage industry within the state of Texas.
 That is to say that the TABC regulates the sales, taxation, manufacturing, importation, advertising, and transportation of alcoholic beverages.

 If you are facing a DUI/DWI retaining an experienced DWI defense attorney is important.
 A DUI/DWI conviction has various consequences aside from hefty fines, jail and/or prison time.
 Professionals can be at risk of losing their employment, a college student could lose their scholarship and even be expelled.

 A DWI/DUI conviction in Texas can have collateral and devastating consequences to many different aspects of your life.
 For instance, your social, professional, and financial well-being can be jeopardized by having to pay fines, serving time, and having a criminal record.
 Do not face your charges alone, seek legal expertise.
-An experienced attorney from Law Office of Price & Wiggins, P.C., can help you understand the charges against you and determine the best defense based on the facts of your case.
+An experienced attorney from Law Office of Michael J. Price, P.C., can help you understand the charges against you and determine the best defense based on the facts of your case.

-Contact Law Office of Price & Wiggins, P.C. at (512) 354-1880 to schedule a free confidential consultation with our skilled DWI defense attorney.
+Contact Law Office of Michael J. Price, P.C. at (512) 354-1880 to schedule a free confidential consultation with our skilled DWI defense attorney.
 Our highly qualify lawyers are knowledgeable in all areas of Georgetown’s DWI laws and will make every effort to help you avoid the most serious penalties and punishments to your alleged DWI offense.